bmelinden/vbSPTu/README.txt

 to do:

-get rid of redundant model fields W.dim, dat.dim
+- replace mleXXX.diffusionPathUpdate with calls to spt.diffusionPathUpdate

+- get rid of redundant model fields W.dim, dat.dim.
 W.YZ.i0,i0 too?